krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 boundaries—a mathematical representation of history.

-With the presence calculus, these threads and their interactions across time and space can now be measured directly, dissected, and analyzed as first-class constructs—built on a remarkably simple primitive—the presence.
+With the presence calculus, these threads and their interactions across time and space can now be measured directly, dissected, composed, and analyzed as first-class constructs—built on a remarkably simple primitive—the presence.

-### The heart of the matter
+#### The heart of the matter

 At its core, the calculus exploits the difference between the two independent statements—“The task started development on Monday” and “The task completed